kamaldeepverma/e-laundromat/README.md

 # e-laundromat
-• Fully automated e-Laundry system
-• Automated email notifications, scheduling of tasks, plan suggestions via analyzing previous data using classification tree algorithm
-• Implemented Design Patterns including Observer, Factory, Singleton and Pure Fabrication
+Fully automated e-Laundry system automated email notifications, scheduling of tasks, plan suggestions via analyzing previous data using classification tree algorithm.Implemented Design Patterns including Observer, Factory, Singleton and Pure Fabrication

 Introduction
 In large college campuses like BITS Pilani ,there is no central laundry management.
 There are local